zajitschek/metaanalysis/chapters/chapter2.md

 ## Transparent and reproducible science

 In recent years, scientists have increasingly acknowledged that many fields of research are in a [reproducibility crisis](https://en.wikipedia.org/wiki/Replication_crisis).
 This means that many published studies that have shown major effects can not be reproduced.
 Obviously this is a problem, as it not only erodes public trust in science, but it makes it very hard to drive knowledge and scientific discovery in the "right" direction.
 This doesn't mean that most of the science that is out there is meaningless, it just means that in order to make it reproducible, exact methods, (raw) data, (detailed) analyses and code should be made available.
+Read a recent opionin and summary on this crisis on social scienes and psychology [here](http://proust.ui.ac.id/index.php/journal/article/view/85).

 In addition, it has been traditinally much easier to get "significant" results published (compared to equally well-conducted null-results), especially in high-impact journals.
+Meta-analysis actually aims to check for this publication bias (not that you can do much about it, but if it's decteced it has to be reported, and may point towards the need for more research to investigate...
+This will be briefly covered towards the end of Chapter 4).
 Nowadays, *pre-registration* of your publication plan is an option (for meta-analysis, too!) to get your science published, regardless of outcome.
 Check out the ***[Center for Open Science](https://en.wikipedia.org/wiki/Center_for_Open_Science)*** and their platform [OSF](osf.io) for more details on reproducible and transparent research, and sign up to pre-register your next study.

-All this applies to all science, not just primary research, but just the same for systematic reviews and meta analyses.
+The quest for reproducibility and trasparency applies to all science, not just primary research, but just the same to systematic reviews and meta analyses.
 There a a mutitude of tools out there to not only quality-control meta-science, but to help achieve gold standards.
-The most important to mention is [PRISMA, Preferred Reporting Items for Systematic Reviews and Meta-Analyses](https://en.wikipedia.org/wiki/Preferred_Reporting_Items_for_Systematic_Reviews_and_Meta-Analyses).
+The most important to mention here is [PRISMA, Preferred Reporting Items for Systematic Reviews and Meta-Analyses](https://en.wikipedia.org/wiki/Preferred_Reporting_Items_for_Systematic_Reviews_and_Meta-Analyses).

 ## PRISMA Checklist